andywuy/pidgin_ann/README.md

 The `no_ortho/` directory contains the bioactivity dataset for each protein target.
 The datasets are named as `[uniprot_id].smi.zip`.
 For each protein target, we have information about a list of compounds.
-The compound information includes smile, activity label at four IC50 cut-offs (100μM, 10μM, 1μM and 0.1μM) and so on.
+The compound information includes smile, activity labels at four IC50 cut-offs (100μM, 10μM, 1μM and 0.1μM) and so on.
 The activity label is 1 if the compound's IC50 value for this protein target is below the threshold, and it is 0 if otherwise.
 The datasets are generated without mapping to orthologues.
 Overall, there are 3698 protein targets (datasets).